LesTasker2023/Titanworks/docs/tutorials/README.md

 ## 📚 Tutorial Overview

-This comprehensive tutorial series covers everything you need to know about building, testing, and maintaining the TriggerKings component library.
+This comprehensive tutorial series covers everything you need to know about building, testing, and maintaining the Daedalus component library.
 Perfect for brushing up on modern React development patterns and enterprise-grade architecture.

 ### 🎓 What You'll Master